KSanders7070/NASR_2_SCT/README.md

 1) Pull data from the FAA NASR site and create Sector Files (.SCT) for virtual Radar Clients such as
    VRC by MetaCraft.
-As of now, it will create ALL: Fixes, Airports, NAVAIDs, & Airways.
+As of now, it will create ALL: Weather Stations, Fixes, Airports, NAVAIDs, & Airways.

 2) When appropriate, it will also create an In-Scope Reference (ISR) alias (.TXT) file for the data parsed.